 5 Reasons to Use a Magazine Template for Your Business

-Customizable Magazines for Creatives
+Customizable Magazines for Photographers and Creatives

 The first time an email landed in my inbox asking if I could design a magazine for a thriving photography studio, I scratched my head and wondered what in the world someone like a wedding photographer would do with a custom magazine.
 Are they going to send this thing in the mail on a monthly basis to show off recent sessions?
 Will these be for sale in Barnes & Noble?
 Will they sell spots for advertising within their publication to try to make a few extra bucks?
 I was so confused.